FAIR2-for-research-software/git-with-it/index.md

 make a clean Git history in terms of commits and pull requests which in turn makes it easier to collaborate and work on code with others (including your future self!).

 The course is split into six episodes.
-The first introduces how to customise the configuration of your Git repository and how to make informative and atomic commits which makes it easier to read and understand the history.
-The next topic covered is branches, how switch between branches, moving around the history of a branch, correcting commits made to the wrong branch and stashing work in progress.
-Once branches have been understood we cover how to handle diverging branches.
-Finally the concept of Git hooks are introduced along with the Pre-Commit framework and how these can be leveraged in Continuous Integration closes the course.
+The first three introduce the concepts of branches and how to navigate them and handle diverging branches and introduces the concept of atomic commits and keeping your commit history clean.
+The remaining three chapters introduce the concept of Git along with the Pre-Commit framework and how these can be leveraged in Continuous Integration.

 [swCarpentryGit]: https://swcarpentry.github.io/git-novice/
 [zeroHero]: https://srse-git-github-zero2hero.netlify.app